 Role: Lt.
 Col. Robert T. Frederick

 As you can see, here I skipped 12 years of William Holden’s films.
-However, like in The Proud and Profane, this is also a war movie.
-This film tells the true story of The Devil’s Brigade during the World War II.
+However, just like The Proud and Profane, this is also a war movie.
+It tells the true story of The Devil’s Brigade during the World War II.
 The American Lieutenant Colonel Robert T. Frederick (Holden) has the mission to form a commando force with both American and Canadian soldiers specialized in mountain combat.
 The first part of the film is the training and the second part is the combat between the Americans and the Germans in Italy.
-Really, I didn’t know what to expect from this film because I had never really heard of before.
-Honestly, I enjoy it.
+Really, I didn’t know what to expect from this film because I had never heard of it before.
+Honestly, I enjoyed it.
 It was interesting to see the difference between the American soldiers and the Canadian soldiers.
-At the beginning, they don’t really like each other, but they will learn to appreciate each other and be a real team.
-The music in this film was very good also.
-About Holden, I liked his performance, because he plays someone very wise.
-Someone who thinks before doing anything, he is the real war hero of this picture.
-This is an older Holden, but this performance just makes me realized that this actor was talented at all ages.
+At the beginning, they don’t really get along with each other, but they eventually become great pals and a real team.
+The music by Alex North is very good also.
+About Holden, I liked his performance because he plays someone calm and wise, someone who thinks before doing anything stupid.
+He is the real war hero of this picture.
+William Holden was older here, but this performance just makes me realized that he was talented at all ages.